 Raccoons often enter Long Island homes through the roof.
 They can also crawl through soffits (the space above exterior walls) and gutter pipes.
 To prevent this, installing flashing along your roof line, repairing or replacing damaged shingles and flashing, and installing a chimney cap can help.
 They’ll also enter a home through the attic through an opening near vents or light fixtures, or they may climb up to an opening at the eaves of your home using tree limbs as support.
 You can stop this problem by sealing all possible openings between floors with wire mesh hardware cloth.
 Keep in mind that raccoons are very intelligent and dextrous!

 How to Remove a Raccoon from Your Home

+People often assume wildlife control and pest control are synonymous; however, in many states, different licenses are required because the treatment is so different.
 To relocate an animal, permission from the state’s gaming department is almost always needed, usually in writing.
 Furthermore, before relocation can occur, the animal needs to be trapped (very different from exterminated).
 Exterminating includes the use of pesticides while animal control simply includes exclusion techniques.
-Oftentimes, raccoons need to be released twenty or thirty miles from where they were trapped to ensure they do not return.
+Often, raccoons need to be released twenty or thirty miles from where they were trapped to ensure they do not return.
 However, when placed in a vastly different environment, many animals don’t survive, so more humane forms of treatment are available.